These lamb shanks are slowly braised in a combination of coffee, tomatoes, broth, and ancho chile powder until meltingly tender. You’re welcome.

 Lamb shanks are one of my favorite cuts of lamb, but transforming the tough meat to melt-in-your-mouth tenderness requires a little patience and cooking time.
 A classic way to cook lamb shanks is to braise them in a flavorful liquid like broth or tomato sauce.
-This lamb shanks with coffee and ancho chile recipe uses smoky coffee and slightly sweet and peppery ancho chiles instead.
 The flavor profile is somewhat atypical, but I think that might change in a hurry; I can’t think of a better way to prepare lamb shanks than with a slow braise in this powerfully flavored liquid.–Josh Weissman

 LC Sum Is Exponentially Better Than Its Parts Note

 Duck confit.
 The Beatles.
 The Kansas City Royals.
 And this lamb shanks with coffee and ancho chile recipe.
 What these things share is that the whole is exponentially greater than the parts.
 So much so that the individual flavors in this recipe are somewhat lost to the cause, so don’t be disappointed if you can’t discern the coffee and the ancho as individual notes.
 Not that we think you’ll be disappointed with this recipe.
 Not at all.